stroemlind/loppan/TESTING.md

 ## Testing
 The local terminal in Gitpod and the Code Institute, Heroku terminal, was used to test the program and code.
+Throughout the testing of each function, I checked the error messages, tried different approaches how to rewriting or fixing the code.
+To see if the math equations' calculation was correct or not, I had a calculator at hand.

 ### Code Validation
 The code passed through [PEP8 linter](http://pep8online.com/checkresult).
 The result confirmed there are no problems with the code.